jw782cn/jw782cn/README.md

 **Living boldly for an exciting life 🎢, Always be curious about all things 🔍, Stay eager and full of new ideas 💡!**

 - 😏 **Boring but Important Identities**:
-  - 🤖 Current Master Student at Cornell Tech, major in Connective Media; CS Bachelor degree at Fudan
+  - 🤖 Current AI Engineer; Master Student at Cornell Tech, major in Connective Media; CS Bachelor degree at Fudan
   - 🎃 Interned in ByteDance as Software Engineer in Machine Learning System
   - 🤘 A boy who loves boy, I'm glad I recognized my true self
 - 🔭 **My areas of interest**: